matt-charr/qAPP/README.md

 ## <a name="found-a-bug-?">🔎 Found a bug ?</a>

-Feel free to [report your issue](https://github.com/matt-charr/qa-demo/issues) (see [how-can-i-report-my-issue](features/how-can-i-report-my-issue/doc.md)) with a respective title and an understandable description.
+Feel free to [report your issue](https://github.com/matt-charr/qa-demo/issues) (see [How can I report my issue ?](features/how-can-i-report-my-issue/doc.md)) with a respective title and an understandable description.
 For any questions, you can always reach out to us directly via our [twitter](https://twitter.com/matt_charr) or post your question on [QuantStackExchange](https://quant.stackexchange.com/questions/tagged/qa) with the official `qa` tag.

 > [!IMPORTANT]
 > `qa` embbeds a mecanism to save and open your current `mockup` for further usage.
 If possible please attach your `mockup` file together with the relevant data json files and contract cpp/json files in your issue, it helps our developpers to reproduce the bug and increase the chances for us to be sort it quickly.
-See [how-can-i-report-my-issue](features/how-can-i-report-my-issue/doc.md) for further details on how to proceed.
+See [How can I report my issue ?](features/how-can-i-report-my-issue/doc.md) for further details on how to proceed.

 # <a name = "how-can-i-contribute-?"> 🙌 How can I contribute ?</a>